 These are not safe, so skip any bumpers decorating the inside of a crib.

 Limited space and budget all come to mind when planning a nursery for your little one.
-It’s easy to get overwhelmed and off track when confronted with all the adorable and inviting items available online and in-person when setting up a nursery.
-Ultimately, what baby actually needs is a safe sleeping space and diapers of course.
-Using this nursery checklist will help you stay focused on purchasing the items you need for when the baby comes home from the hospital.
+It’s easy to get overwhelmed and off track when confronted with all the adorable and inviting items available online and in person when setting up a nursery.
+Ultimately, what your baby actually needs is a safe sleeping space, diapers, and clothing.
+Using this nursery checklist will help you stay focused on purchasing the items you actually need when baby comes home from the hospital.
 The rest can come later or as gifts from family and friends.